-Transportation Improvement Program
+Transportation Improvement Program (TIP)

-The Transportation Improvement Program (TIP) prioritizes transportation improvement projects for federal, state, and local funding.
+The TIP prioritizes transportation improvement projects for federal, state, and local funding.
 It includes a prioritized listing of transportation improvement projects for Miami-Dade County within the next five fiscal years.
 Basically, the TIP puts the LRTP into action.
 It must also attempt to meet clean air standards (1990 Clean Air Act Amendments).
-The TIP not only lists specific projects, but includes the anticipated schedule and cost for each project.
+The TIP not only lists specific projects but includes the anticipated schedule and cost for each project.

-Once compiled, review of the TIP begins and projects receive air quality and environmental justice analyses during which time there is a 45-day public review (23 CFR 450.316.1.i).
+Once compiled, review of the TIP begins, and projects receive air quality and environmental justice analyses during which time there is a 45-day public review (23 CFR 450.316.1.i).
+The list of projects must also be reviewed by the Miami-Dade TPO's technical committees and Citizens' Transportation Advisory Committee (CTAC) before being approved by the TPO Governing Board.
 Since the TIP is a dynamic document, projects may be added to meet changing priorities or to take advantage of a special opportunity.
-For this reason, the TIP may be changed after it is approved, and is amended in order to add, change, or delete projects.
-Amendments to the TIP must be advertised 14-days prior to going before the TPO Governing Board for adoption (23 CFR 450.326).
+For this reason, the TIP may be changed after it is approved, and is amended in order to add, change, or delete projects (see Page 23).